 The overall responsibility for an effective ORSA process lies within the overall Board of Directors.
+There is an ongoing reporting to the Board of Directors, assumptions about the planning figures for the business planning requirements for pillar 2 are discussed/agreed with them.
 This means that the Board of Directors has to be able to relate to the assumptions of the ORSA calculations, to scrutinise the results and consequently to derive management decisions.
 These in turn are incorporated into the ORSA process as a new basis.
 In addition, the Board of Directors can decide to conduct an ad-hoc ORSA in the case of a significant change of the risk situation or the risk profile.

 Basically, the Board of Directors receives various variant calculations to support business policy decisions in which potential effects on the result due to various modified input parameters and assumptions about risks or risk parameters are incorporated into the calculations.

 The risk management function coordinates and implements the ORSA process.
-With regard to the organisational structure and decision-making processes of the Risk Management function, reference is made to the section B.3.3 Implementation of the Risk Management function.
+With regard to the organisational structure and decision-making processes of the Risk Management function, reference is made to the section B.3.3.